leoebfolsom/test-cloud-shell/README.md

 # test-cloud-shell
-test repo for exploring cloud shell utilization
+This is a repository that I will use to try out different cloud shell and storage options.